benscott/scratchpads-training/advanced-features/customise-dashboard.rst

 1. In the :term:`Admin menu` go to :term:`Dashboard`.

 2. By default the Dashboard shows the *Recent content* block.
-You can add more blocks by clicking on the *Customize dashboard* link at the top.
+You can add more blocks by clicking on the *Customise dashboard* link at the top.

    .. figure:: /_static/Dashboard4.jpg